 Aside from a physical examination, you may have to undergo specific tests such as a semen analysis, hormone and genetic testing, testicular biopsy, and imaging tests.

 In some cases, you may have to undergo another specific testing to evaluate your sperm quality for DNA abnormalities.

 Fertility tests for women

 Along with a physical examination by your general physician, you may be required to undergo several testing such as ovulation testing, ovarian reserve testing, hysterosalpingography, hormone testing, and imaging tests.
 Very rarely that you’ll be required to undergo hysteroscopy or laparoscopy unless it’s necessary.
-These are just the tests that you or your partner may be required to undergo to find the cause of your fertility problems.
+These are just the fertility tests that you or your partner may be required to undergo to find the cause of your fertility problems.
 Depending on your doctor’s recommendation, you can choose to have any of the tests, anytime you prefer.
-Be sure to consult a specialist clinic like The O&G Specialist Clinic to get suitable medical insights and quality advice.
+Be sure to consult a fertility specialist clinic like The O&G Specialist Clinic to get suitable medical insights and quality advice.